Bartkrokkie/the-things-stack-balena/README.md

 ![TTS LNS with Balena for Raspberry Pi](https://raw.githubusercontent.com/xoseperez/balena-tts-lns/master/resources/logo_small.png)

-This project deploys the The Things Stack LoRaWAN Network Server (Open Source Edition) with balena.
+This project deploys the The Things Stack LoRaWAN Network Server (Open Source Edition) with balena, v3.19.1.
 It runs on a Raspberry Pi (3/4) or balenaFin.

 This is a Work In Progress.
 It should work just fine for local (LAN) deployments, still needs a lot of testing for other environments.